overvis/opencart-plugins/Navigation/README.md

 ### Description

-This plugin allows you to add a navigation bar to your store that will contain a list of product categories and pages selected in the admin panel.
-It has a large number of settings for visual customization, so it’s easy for you to adjust the navigation bar to the color scheme of your site.
-Also, the navigation bar is adaptive and will look good on all devices.
+This plugin adds a navigation bar to your OpenCart store.
+Navigation contains a drop-down list of product categories and some pages (you can select them in the admin panel).
+Plugin supports a large number of settings for visual customization, so it’s easy to adjust the navigation bar to the color scheme of your site.

+The navigation bar is adaptive and will look good on all devices.
 In the screenshots below you can see the appearance of the desktop and mobile version of navigation bar.

+**Important!** The drop-down list supports only one level of categories.

 ![Desktop version](./docs/img/desktop.jpg)

 ![Mobile version](./docs/img/mobile.jpg)

-**Important!** This plugin supports showing only one category level.

 ### Installation and configuration

-1. Download Navigation plugin zip
+1. Download Navigation plugin zip.

-2. Connect to Opencart admin panel
+2. Connect to OpenCart admin panel.

-3. Upload Paysera plugin:
+3. Upload the plugin:

     ```
     Extensions -> Extensions Installer -> Upload
     ```

-4. Install plugin:
+4. Install the plugin:

     ```
     Extensions -> Extensions -> Modules -> Navigation -> Install